WilliamWoha/csjournal/docs/source/Semester1/PF/Topic07.rst

 Boolean
 """""""

 | This one's the simplest and most fun one, I love using it.
 It can just hold two values and that's it: It can either be set to ``true``, or it can be set to ``false``.
-It's not really usable for any calculations or anything but it's most useful for Flags, which are something we'll see in :ref:.
+It's not really usable for any calculations or anything but it's most useful for Flags, which are something we'll see in :ref:`s1-pf-t12`.

 Character
 """""""""